- Free Next Day Delivery Available

 Finally, electronic keyboards wouldn't be the same without the piano.
 The influence of the piano on music is undeniable, but pianos have historically been exclusive to those who had space and budget to maintain them.
 Acoustic pianos are loud, heavy and need to be tuned every few months.
 Surely there is a better option?
 Well, there is!
 Digital pianos play just like an acoustic piano, but feature volume control.
 Electronic keyboards never need to be tuned and they come in various styles and sizes.

-Another benefit of digital pianos is their variety of sounds.
+Another benefit of keyboards is their variety of sounds.
 Your piano can become a grand, upright or electric piano at the push of a button!
 In fact, you can emulate many different instruments, including vibraphone, harpsichord and even whole orchestras.

-Some higher-end digital pianos actually allow you to tune the tone of each voice to suit your preference.
+Some higher-end keyboards actually allow you to tune the tone of each voice to suit your preference.
 We have a huge selection of pianos, from upright pianos that look just like the real thing, to stage pianos that are compact enough to fit in a gig bag.
+We have a full selection of keyboard accessories available including benches, music rests, stands and cases.

 Whatever style you're looking to play, we're confident we'll have the music keyboard to suit your needs.